essteer/backgammon/README.md

   - one piece 4 spaces and a second piece 5 spaces (or vice versa), or
   - one piece a total of 9 spaces.

-- Players can move onto any space permitted by their dice roll, unless that space contains two or more of the opponent's pieces.
+- A space that contains two or more of the opponent's pieces is obstructed; returning to the [4, 5] example, if the opponent had two pieces on the 4 space, the player:

+  - could not move one piece in the sequence [4, 5], since that would require landing on an obstructed space, but
+  - could still move one piece [5, 4] since this would move through but not onto the obstructed space.

 **Doubles**